-It is the 34th appearance of the Col d’Izoard in the Tour de France, yet it is the first time the finish line is drawn at the top.
+It is the 34th appearance of the Col d’Izoard in the Tour de France, yet it is the first time the finish line lies at the top.
 No photo finish, that’s for sure – the riders will come strumbling across the line.

-The last mountain stage in the 2017 Tour de France leaves at an elevation of 1,170 metres from Briançon, the highest city in France.
-After around 50 kilometres in the saddle the riders stumble across the Côte des Demoiselles Coiffées.
-A trifle with a mesmerizing name as it means Mountain of the Capped Young Ladies.
+The last mountain stage in the 2017 Tour de France starts leaves from Briançon, at an elevation of 1,170 metres the highest city in France.
+At kilometre 60 the riders crest Côte des Demoiselles Coiffées, a 3.9 kilometres climb at 5.2%, and until kilometre 110 there is really nothing to worry about.

-Col de Vars is no trifle at all.
-Starting in Jausiers it’s a 21.5 kilometres climb that is getting steeper along the way.
+The first slopes of the Col de Vars begin in Jausiers.
+That way, it’s a 21.5 kilometres climb which is getting steeper along the way.
 With sections between 2% and 3%, the first half is merely a false flat before the going gets tough(er) from kilometre 13 onwards.
-Closer to the top the party really gets going with 2 kilometres of 10 to 11%.
+The last 9.3 kilometres are the official climb and this section comes with an average slope of 7.5%, while getting steeper along the way.
+At 4 kilometre before the top the party really gets going with 2 kilometres at around 10%.

 Click on the images to zoom.